MS Research Update 2015

 New Therapies under Investigation

-The first trials of experimental anti-LINGO to stimulate myelin repair – human Phase I trials66, involving 64 healthy adult volunteers and 42 people with relapsing or secondary-progressive MS – have been completed.
-In these trials, intravenous doses of anti-LINGO were well tolerated, and there were no serious adverse events; headache was the most frequent adverse event reported.
-The authors concluded that the results support advancing this myelin repair strategy into a Phase II clinical trial.
-The first Phase II trial of anti-LINGO launched in 2013,67 recruiting patients with newly-diagnosed MS involving the visual pathways (optic neuritis) to evaluate its effect on remyelination.
+The first trials of experimental anti-LINGO to stimulate myelin repair – human Phase I trials77, involving 64 healthy adult volunteers and 42 people with relapsing or secondary-progressive MS – have been completed.
+In these trials, intravenous (IV) doses of anti-LINGO were well tolerated, and there were no serious adverse events.

-A second, larger Phase II trial68 looking at this drug in combination with Avonex will recruit approximately 400 patients and examine the degree to which patients have an improvement in disability with anti-LINGO.
-Since this agent does not reduce relapses or prevent new MRI lesions, further studies with anti-LINGO, and other potential remyelination therapies, will need to utilize new endpoints such as this to prove efficacy.
-This includes measurements of recovery or improvement on physical, visual, cognitive, and other functional assessments of the effects of MS.
+To that end, a second, larger Phase II trial (SYNERGY)79 is looking at this drug in combination with Avonex.
+The study will recruit approximately 400 individuals with either RRMS or SPMS.
+It will examine the degree to which patients have an improvement in disability with anti-LINGO.
+Since this agent does not reduce relapses or prevent new MRI lesions, further studies with anti-LINGO, and other potential remyelination therapies, will need to utilize new endpoints to prove efficacy.

 Erythropoietin: Erythropoietin is a hormone produced by the kidneys that promotes the formation of red blood cells in the bone marrow.
-It has shown neuroprotective effects in animal studies.
+It has shown neuro-protective effects in animal studies.
 A German Phase I/IIa pilot study suggests that high-dose treatment, but not a lower-dose regimen, leads to clinical improvement of motor function.
 Cognitive performance was also improved.
-Studies are ongoing, including one evaluating erythropoietin as an adjunct treatment for optic neuritis.70
+Studies are ongoing, and these include one that is evaluating erythropoietin as an adjunct treatment for optic neuritis.83

-Transdermal Administration of Peptides: A small Polish study of 30 individuals72 with RRMS evaluated the efficacy and safety of transdermal (skin patch) administration of two dose levels of three myelin peptides: MBP 85-99, PLP 139-151 and MOG, versus controls.
-In the lower-dose group, which received 1 mg each of the three peptides, the annual relapse rate at one year was reduced by 65 percent compared with placebo, progression in the Expanded Disability Status Scale (EDSS) was slightly lower, and 56 percent were relapse-free versus 10 percent in the placebo group.
+Transdermal Administration of Peptides: A small Polish study of 30 individuals86 with RRMS evaluated the efficacy and safety of transdermal (skin patch) administration of two dose levels of three myelin peptides: MBP 85-99, PLP 139-151 and MOG, versus controls.
+In the lower-dose group, which received 1 mg each of the three peptides, the annual relapse rate at one year was reduced by 65 percent compared with placebo.
+Additionally, progression as measured by the Expanded Disability Status Scale (EDSS) was slightly lower, indicating that disability did not worsen, and may have slightly improved, plus 56 percent were relapse-free versus 10 percent in the placebo group.
 The treated group also showed a decrease in gadolinium-enhancing lesion volume and T2-lesion volume.
 The treatment was safe and well-tolerated.
-This approach may be pursued in future studies.
+This approach of using a combination of peptides may be pursued in future studies.

 Other Agents in Development

 A number of other agents have shown some encouraging immunomodulatory effects and have been studied in humans.
-These agents are under investigation for possible future use in MS and include the following experimental treatments:
+These agents are under investigation for possible future use in MS and include the following:

 Secukinumab (AIN457) is a humanized monoclonal antibody to IL-17.
-A preliminary study73 administered AIN457 to a very small number of patients with psoriasis, rheumatoid arthritis, and uveitis with variable results.
-A proof-of-concept trial in RRMS74 enrolled 73 patients and showed a reduction in gadolinium-enhancing MRI lesions compared with placebo.75 A larger, Phase II trial has been planned to enroll approximately 380 patients with relapsing MS; the design was presented at ECTRIMS in Fall 2013.
+A preliminary study87 administered AIN457 to a very small number of patients with psoriasis, rheumatoid arthritis, and uveitis with variable results.
+A proof-of-concept trial in RRMS88 enrolled 73 patients and showed a reduction in gadolinium-enhancing MRI lesions compared with placebo.89 A larger, Phase II trial has been planned to enroll approximately 380 patients with relapsing MS; the design of the study was presented at ECTRIMS in Fall 2013.

-SB-683699 (firategrast) is an oral agent thought to reduce the number of active white blood cells entering the brain via a similar mechanism to Tysabri.
-It had positive results in a placebo-controlled Phase II trial77 using gadolinium-enhancing lesions as the primary outcome.
+SB-683699 (firategrast) is an oral agent thought to reduce the number of active white blood cells entering the brain.
+It works via a similar mechanism to Tysabri.
+It had positive results in a placebo-controlled Phase II trial91 using gadolinium-enhancing lesions as the primary outcome.

-In recent years, our arsenal of MS therapies has grown considerably.
-Along with these new therapies comes a host of new challenges and risks, which will require vigilance and a thoughtful approach to medication selection and management.
+In recent years, our arsenal of MS therapies has grown considerably, including FDA-approval of new agents since the previous edition of this MS Research Update was published.
+Along with these new therapies come a host of new challenges and risks, which will require vigilance and a thoughtful approach to medication selection and management.
 The new generation of MS medications will undoubtedly enhance both the benefits, and the complexity, of the MS therapy decision-making process.